95dykim/ToyProject_WaveNetImplementation/README.md

 pandas

-# Note
+# Dataset

-I used the following albums for the training:
+I have used the following albums for the training
--
--
+- Three Cheers for Disappointment by The Arrogant Sons of Bitches
+- Album Minus Band by Bomb the Music Industry!
+- Goodbye Cool World! by Bomb the Music Industry!
+- Get Warmer by Bomb the Music Industry!
+- Scrambles by Bomb the Music Industry!
+- Vacation by Bomb the Music Industry!
+- I Look Like Shit by Jeff Rosenstock
+- We Cool? by Jeff Rosenstock
--
+- WORRY. by Jeff Rosenstock
--
+- POST- by Jeff Rosenstock
+- NO DREAM by Jeff Rosenstock
+- SKA DREAM by Jeff Rosenstock

-You can download msuic by Jeff Rosenstock for free from [his record label website](http://www.quoteunquoterecords.com/) If you're planning to use the same dataset I used or if you liked the music, then consider supporting him by donating or buying the albums!
+You can download all of them for free from a website of Jeff Rosenstock's record label, [Quote Unquote Records](http://www.quoteunquoterecords.com/).

+If you're planning to use the same dataset I used or simply liked the music, then consider supporting him by buying the albums or donating to the label!